KStateMachine/kstatemachine/docs/index.md

 }
 ```

+> [!NOTE]
-_Note: `PendingEventHandler` that does nothing will not let you process pending events (they will be dropped) as it
+> `PendingEventHandler` that does nothing will not let you process pending events (they will be dropped) as it
-leads to undefined machine state and mixed notifications._
+> leads to undefined machine state and mixed notifications.

 ### Exceptions from listeners